managarm/managarm/docs/src/building.md

 # Copy the system onto it.
 xbstrap run make-image

+# Launch the image using QEMU.
+xbstrap run qemu

+# Or as a one-liner:
+xbstrap run make-image qemu

 # Alternatively, you can call the necessary scripts manually:
 # Check their help messages for more information.
 ../src/managarm/tools/gen-initrd.py
 ../src/scripts/update-image.py

-# To launch the image using QEMU, you can run:
-../src/scripts/run-qemu
+../src/scripts/vm-util.py qemu
 ```